 Thought leadership content focuses more intensely on a narrowly defined audience.
 In contrast, content marketing tries to reach the largest audience possible (not that you skip over the part about identifying your target audience).

 Thought leadership marketing is about building a personal bond between you and your target audience.
 Content marketing builds a relationship between your target audience and your product or service.

-The voice you use as a thought leader will be different from the voice used in your content marketing materials.
+The voice you use as a thought leader will differ from that used in your content marketing materials.
 Your thought leadership voice is infused with your personality.
-Making a connection with your persona serves as a magnet to keep your audience engaged.
-They’ll want to hear about the latest industry trends or happenings worldwide from you rather than another source.
+Connecting with your persona serves as a magnet to keep your audience engaged.
+They’ll want to hear about the latest industry trends or happenings worldwide from you rather than from another source.

 What’s the Difference Between a Thought Leader and Social Media Influencer?

 Social media influencers rely on their fan base.
 They enter into a contractual relationship with a brand to produce creative and engaging content.
 The objective is to influence a targeted consumer base to purchase that brand’s product or service.
 They don’t need much knowledge about the brand’s industry.